Click subject name to see related articles.

 Read More

-The story of "Baradaran-e-Talaee" is a well-known tale in Bakhtiari culture that features various mythological motifs, including the ritual of sacrifice for the mother goddess, the comparison of characters with gods, and the mythological function of objects and places such as rings, snow, mountains, and pomegranates.
-Therefore, understanding this story correctly depends on recognizing these mythological motifs.
-In this research, these motifs are studied in connection with texts such as Shahnameh, using the documentary method and descriptive analytical approach.
-The findings and results of the study show that the main myth in this story is the marriage with the Peri and the rituals related to it.
-Some of these rituals, such as marriage with an aqueduct, are still common in different regions of Iran.
-Furthermore, the characters in this story are transformed gods, or it can be said that the gods were an archetype for creating them.
-For example, the character of the Darvish, due to his two Ahura and Ahriman faces, is like the god Vayus.
-Most of Peri's functions, such as connection with water and spring, sacrifice, the power of transfiguration, and turning the hero into stone, can be seen in the actions of the character of the cave girl.
-The actions of the story, such as the killing of a young man/darvish at the fountain, are rooted in the ritual of sacrifice to the goddess of water.
-The transformation of characters into gold is a mythological symbol of immortality, exogamy, and the bold role of the daughter and father in marriage are also rooted in the culture of mythological marriages.
+The story of Baradaran-e-Talaee is a well-known tale in Bakhtiari culture, rich in mythological motifs such as sacrificial rituals for the mother goddess, character comparisons with gods, and symbolic elements such as rings, snow, mountains, and pomegranates.
+A proper understanding of this story depends on recognizing these motifs.
+This research explores them in connection with texts such as Shahnameh, using a documentary and descriptive-analytical approach.
+Findings show that the central myth in this story is marriage to the Peri and its associated rituals, some of which—such as ritualized marriages involving water sources, including aqueducts—are still observed in certain regions of Iran.
+Furthermore, the story’s characters are either transformed gods or modeled after divine archetypes.
+For example, the Darvish, with both Ahura and Ahriman aspects, resembles the god Vayus.
+Many traits of the Peri—such as her connection to water and springs, sacrificial rituals, transfiguration, and turning the hero into stone—are reflected in the actions of the cave girl.
+Certain events, such as the ritualistic killing of a young man or Darvish at a fountain, are rooted in sacrificial rites to the water goddess.
+Transforming characters into gold symbolizes immortality, while exogamy and the prominent role of the father and daughter in mythological marriage reflect deep-rooted ancient traditions.